 The scheme is open to:

-- Voluntary and community groups for example parish councils, tidy Towns groups, local action groups etc
+- Community or voluntary groups or clubs for example parish councils, tidy Towns groups, local action groups etc.

 The Scheme is not open to